Prepare for an amazing, organic Spring garden now.

-Whoops!
-Did you miss January?
 It’s not too late to get a head start on a successful Spring garden.
-Here is a step-by-step tutorial on how prepare your soil.
-But, first, take time to start some of your plants from seed now so they will be ready to put in the ground in a few weeks.
-You can still start your tomatoes, peppers, and herbs in seed starter.
-(For a step-by-step tutorial, see my posts, https://seasonsofdevotion.com/start-your-tomatoes/ and https://seasonsofdevotion.com/grow-your-own-herbs/
+This step-by-step tutorial on how to prepare your soil will be a game-changer for experienced gardeners and a quick start out of the gate for beginners.
+If your planting date is still a few weeks from now, you can start some of your plants from seed now so they will be ready to put in the ground in a few weeks.
+You can still start your tomatoes, peppers, and herbs in a seed starter-type soil.
+For a step-by-step tutorial, see my posts, How to Start Your Tomatoes from Seeds and Grow Your Own Herbs

 There’s a lot of life going on in the soil during all of the seasons.
 So let’s talk about your dirt first.
 I just call the whole community of dirt, bacteria, and enzymes “soil”.
 Soil needs time to digest and break down the food you are giving it so that the nutrients can become available to the seeds you plan on planting in a few weeks.
 The “digestion” takes longer in the winter months-her system is “sluggish”, humanly speaking.

 There are different schools of thought when it comes to the best way to prepare the soil for a garden.
 Twenty-five years ago, my garden started out with a friendly farmer disking my soil.
 Then, I acquired a used tiller.
 I used that for a few years until it died.
 I graduated down to a mini-tiller.
-But I wasn’t satisfied with the amount of produce I was getting.
-My soil seemed to be less fertile and some nearby oak trees were invading the garden too.
+As the years went by, my soil seemed to be less fertile and some nearby oak trees were invading the garden.
 So, I researched and discovered a different way to work my soil.
-Once the roots from the oaks were cut, I started a big project of restoring my soil.
+Once the roots from the oaks were cut, I started a big project of restoring health to my soil.
 It worked.
 My yield doubled or tripled once I began doing that.
 But, it’s not just digging.
+There are a few things to know first.

 Soil Preparation Steps: